microsoftgraph/microsoft-graph-docs/content/get-started/AspNetMVC.md

 ## Prerequisites

-To follow along with this walkthrough, you'll need:
+To get started, you'll need:

 - A [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account)
 - Visual Studio 2015
 - The [Microsoft Graph Connect Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-connect-sample).
-You'll use the **starter-project** folder in the sample files for this walkthrough.
+You'll use the **starter-project** folder in the sample files.

 ## Register the application